yusale9/student-showcase/student-work/adam-friedmann/api-final-project/GET-bill.md

 ### Response

-When a request succeeds, the following object is included in the response body.
-The response codes for failed requests are found below,
+When a request succeeds, the response body includes the following object.

 #### Response Object